Why is physical activity so important for children?

-Physical activity has many benefits, including the following:
+Physical activity also has many other benefits, including the following:

 - It helps burn calories instead of storing them as body fat.
-This means it helps children maintain a healthy weight and reduces the risk of being overweight or obese.
+This means it helps children maintain a healthy weight and reduces their risk of being overweight or obese.

-- It helps keep blood sugar levels more balanced and in a normal healthy range.
-This is especially important for children who have or are at risk for diabetes.
+- It helps keep blood sugar levels more balanced and in a normal, healthy range.
+This is especially important for children who have diabetes or are at risk for diabetes.